Post-concussion syndrome (PCS) is a condition in which the symptoms of concussion or a head injury last long after the initial injury.

 A doctor may also carry out neurological tests to check for any balance issues or cognitive changes.
 They may use CT scans or MRI scans to check images of the brain and rule out any other possible underlying causes.

 Treatment for PCS focuses on providing symptom relief to help a person manage the condition.
 Rest is one of the most important components of PCS treatment as it allows the brain to recover and heal from a concussion.

 Where possible, doctors often avoid using medication to treat PCS symptoms because an injury to the head can make the brain more sensitive to drug use and possible side effects.

 Doctors may advise people to wait several weeks before starting an active treatment, such as an exercise plan or another type of therapy.
-This delay gives the brain time to recover from the initial head injury without putting too much strain on brain cells that may still be healing.
+In addition, suffering multiple concussions in short span of time can significantly worsen symptoms and delay recovery.

 People can try a range of different therapies that may help their recovery from PCS.
 For all of these therapies, a person will work with a medical professional who will monitor their progress and can adjust the treatment plan as necessary to suit them.

 Vision therapy uses a range of exercises to help people who have vision problems due to PCS.
 The exercises can help repair damage to the visual system or help the brain adapt to changes in connectivity.

 Neuro-optometric rehabilitation also works to target any vision problems that people may be experiencing.
 A treatment plan will combine the use of lenses, prisms, and filters to help stimulate parts of the brain that are not working as usual.